Action System

 The

-ActionEvaluationComponent provides two BlueprintNativeEvent hooks for project-specific logic.CanExecuteAction - Veto an action after all built-in gates pass.
+ActionEvaluationComponent provides two BlueprintNativeEvent hooks for project-wide logic that applies to every action.
+For per-action rules, prefer Custom Scorers & Gates.CanExecuteAction - Veto an action after all built-in gates pass.

 bool CanExecuteAction(FName ActionId, const FDecisionContext& Context);